CSX Reaches Agreement with IAM - GuruFocus.com

 JACKSONVILLE, Fla., Feb.
-10, 2023 (GLOBE NEWSWIRE) -- CSX ( CSX) today announced that it has reached an agreement with two additional railroad unions to provide paid sick leave to its employees.
+10, 2023 (GLOBE NEWSWIRE) -- CSX (NASDAQ: CSX) today announced that it has reached an agreement with two additional railroad unions to provide paid sick leave to its employees.

 The agreements were reached with the International Association of Machinists and Aerospace Workers (IAM), which represents railroad machinists, and the National Conference of Firemen and Oilers (NCFO), which represents the company’s utility workers.